You can read the our policy below or download or download the document by clicking the link below:

 - Ensure that all staff have relevant in-service training on promoting positive behaviour; a record of staff attendance at this training is kept.

-- We work in partnership with children’s parents and carers to address recurring and inconsiderate behaviour, using our observation records to help us to understand the cause and to decide jointly how to respond appropriately.
+- We work in partnership with children’s parents, carers and other professionals to address recurring and inconsiderate behaviour, using our observation records to help us to understand the cause and to decide jointly how to respond appropriately.

 Our simple rules, known as our ‘golden rules’, are explained to children and are based on the principles of a happy, safe, secure and productive environment for all.
 Children are encouraged to: